-The first thing you’ll want to do is turn off your TV and make sure it has a chance to cool down.
-Wait until it’s no longer warm to the touch before you proceed.
+Step 1: The first thing you’ll want to do is turn off your television and make sure it has a chance to cool down.

-Next, dust the screen to remove any dirt particles and then wipe the screen with your soft, lint-free cloth to remove any residual dust.
+Step 3: When it’s cool to the touch, dust the screen to remove any dirt particles, then wipe it over with your soft, lint-free cloth to remove any residual dust.

-If your screen is still dirty, it’s time to make up your batch of cleaning solution.
-First, mix the isopropyl alcohol with water using a measuring cup, ensuring the solution is equal parts water and alcohol.
-If you don’t have a measuring cup, try using a juice glass or shot glass to measure quantities before mixing.
-In any case, just make sure you’re not overdoing it with the alcohol — the resulting solution shouldn’t be more than half alcohol or it can damage the display.
+Step 1: Mix the isopropyl alcohol with water in a measuring cup, ensuring the solution is equal parts water and alcohol.
+If you don’t have a measuring cup, try using a shot glass to measure quantities before mixing.
+In any case, just make sure you’re not overdoing it with the alcohol — the resulting solution shouldn’t be more than half alcohol or it could tarnish the display.

-Dip your cloth into your newly minted solution and ring it out to remove excess moisture.
-You want the cleaning cloth to be damp, but not wet.
-Afterward, gently wipe the damp cloth across your display.
+Step 2: Dip your cloth into your freshly mixed solution and wring it out to remove excess moisture.
+You want the cleaning cloth to be damp, not wet.

-Next, use the second lint-free cloth to dry your display.
+Step 4: Use the second lint-free cloth to dry your display.
 Don’t leave any moisture on it — you’ll want it to be completely dry before turning the TV back on.

 - Make sure you’re using the right chemical.
 Don’t use ethyl alcohol, acetone, toluene, ethyl acid, ammonia, or methyl chloride — only isopropyl alcohol.